Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 Make sure to get permission from photographers and attribute their photos to them!
 Currently, player bios are a great spot to give credit to an individual player image (Note: the Roster/Player screens are due for a revisit in the not-too-distant future).
 And the About screen can be used for catch-all attributions for hero images and fonts.

-Note: Images uploaded to Posts in the News Feed include credits alongside each image.
+Note: Images uploaded to Posts in the News Feed support credits with each image, and a quick selection of common photographers is available in the config file, with the CommonImageCredits object.

-# On Icons
+# UI Icons

 Hooligan Hymnal uses icons across the app from the MaterialCommunityIcons set, which is included in the expo-vector-icons package.
 While some of the icons in the admin-only screens are not exposed in the config file, all of the public-facing ones should be.
-If you want to change an icon away from the default, browse at https://icons.expo.fyi/
+If you want to change an icon away from the default, browse the options at https://icons.expo.fyi/